LSH-Core

 Returns

-◆ turnOffUnprotectedActuators()
+◆ getPackedStateByteCount()

-auto Actuators::turnOffUnprotectedActuators ( ) -> bool
+auto Actuators::getPackedStateByteCount ( ) -> uint8_t

 Returns

-true if any actuator performed the switch.
+true if the actuator exists.

 false otherwise.